ravinderdeol/web3-basic-storage/README.md

-# web3-basic-storage
+# Web3 Basic Storage
-Basic Storage In Web3 Python
+A basic storage smart contract in Solidity.
+Web3 is used to connect to Ganache.